Soccera1/tweeta-desktop/docs/development.md

 # Development and Testing

-This document provides information for developers who wish to contribute to Tweetapus Desktop or run the test suite.
+This document provides information for developers who wish to contribute to Tweeta Desktop or run the test suite.

 ## Running Tests

-Tweetapus Desktop uses GLib's testing framework.
+Tweeta Desktop uses GLib's testing framework.
 Tests are located in `test_main.c` and are linked against the modular components in the `src/` directory.

 To run the tests, use the following command: